georgeroubie/CSS-Style-Guide/README.md

 * Strongly coupled to the HTML
 * Not reusable

-## IDs
+## Selectors

+* Always use Classes.
-Don't use IDs in your HTML.
+* Don't use IDs in your HTML.
 ID selectors introduce an unnecessarily high level of specificity to your rule declarations, and they are not reusable.
+* Don't use element name selector `.btn > span` or `.btn > span.icon`.

 ## JavaScript